-A few weeks ago, even without trying, another one of my attempts at being crafty totally backfired.
+A few weeks ago another one of my attempts at being crafty totally backfired.

-Driven by my guilt, I went one day to my local craft store, loaded up on all things crafty, and tried (and failed) at multiple art projects with Joey back when he was toddler.
-Joey never seemed to interested, and even today doesn’t really like to draw or craft as much as he likes to build and create with blocks, legos, etc. My guilt subsided and my failed crafts faded from my mind.
+Driven by my guilt, I went one day to my local craft store, loaded up on all things crafty.
+I then tried (and failed) at multiple art projects with Joey back when he was toddler.
+He never seemed too interested anyway, and even today doesn’t really like to draw or craft as much as he likes to build and create with blocks, legos, etc. My guilt slowly subsided, and my failed crafts faded from my mind.

-In my designated craft drawer, however, many of these items still sit, barely used, and serving as nothing more than a reminder of my failure to be a crafty Mom.
-The drawer is now mostly filled with things I can handle like crayons, markers, scissors, glue, coloring books, pads, paper and paint.
+In my designated art drawer, however, many of these items still sit, barely used, and serve as nothing more than a reminder of my failure to be a crafty Mom.
+The drawer is mostly filled with things I can handle like crayons, markers, scissors, glue, coloring books, pads, paper and paint.

-In this moment of exasperation over yet another unnecessary and ridiculous mess to clean up, and even though I knew what the pile was, I yelled out, “what the hell is this mess?!”
+In a moment of exasperation over a ridiculous mess to clean up, and even though I knew what the pile was, I cried out, “what the hell is this mess?!”

 A few seconds later the two boys came running into the dinning room.
 Both had on their best innocent faces, and Joey casually replied, “Well, Mom.
 I’m not sure, but I think that looks like unicorn poop.”

 Four years after I bought the glitter -of which there were three large containers with different colors – it’s come back to remind me how uncrafty, and also how apparently stupid I am.
 Who buys giant containers of glitter anyway?